scaleoutsean/solidfire-windows/README.md

 - [Veeam 10 with SolidFire in a Hyper-V environment](https://youtu.be/rDjTs79gcy8) shows a simple demo and discusses network- and storage-QoS related settings
 - [Rubrik in a Hyper-V environment with NetApp HCI compute nodes](https://youtu.be/4C4o5DUhmrQ)

-## Sample Script for Initial Configuration of SolidFire with Windows
+## Sample Scripts for Initial Configuration of SolidFire with Windows

+This section focuses on iSCSI initiator- and storage-related scripts and commands.
+It will not cover generic Windows configuration which can vary wildly and is impossible to code, let alone maintain

+### Start Windows iSCSI Initiator and Create storage account(s), Volumes, VAG and register IQN(s) on SolidFire

-- This is a simple example of Widows-related SolidFire configuration:
+- This is a simple (find the script source in this repo) example of a Windows-related SolidFire storage configuration script:
   - Enable Widows iSCSI Initiator
   - Add SolidFire SVIP as iSCSI Target Portal
   - Create SF Account (you'd reuse this for other Hyper-V hosts)
   - Create SF Volumes (create a handful)
   - Create a VAG (for MSCS or Hyper-V cluster, for example)
   - Add Win Host IQN to SF (add more if you have more than one)
-  - Create a QoSPolicy (you can edit it later, but just create one to begin with).
-You may want to have one for the quorum volumes and more for other volumes
+  - Create a Storage QoSPolicy (you can edit it later, but just create one to begin with).
+You may want to have one for the quorum volumes and additional for other volumes

 ![Configure-SF-For-First-Win2019-Host](config-sf-account-vag-iqn-for-first-win-host.gif)

-This takes about 10 seconds.
-After that you can repeat host-related steps (you don't want to create another account or VAG) on another server, and then you can create MPIO configuration for iSCSI, get iSCSI targets and start using them.
+This script takes about 10 seconds to run.

+After that you can repeat host-related steps on another server.
+You don't want to create another account or VAG in subsequent runs unless you have multiple clusters.

-Of course we could loop thru hosts and just do everything in one script, but we have several possible configurations (Hyper-V, non-Hyper-V, H410C, H615C) so the assumption is once you see how to do the SolidFire part, the rest should be easy.
+After you're done can create MPIO configuration for iSCSI, get iSCSI targets and start using them.
+As mentioned earlier, add the nodes to ADS (if you'll use it), finalize network configuration and form a cluster *before* you configure iSCSI storage for it.
+Do not configure iSCSI storage if you plan to continue to mess arround with Hyper-V hosts.

+## Monitoring

+- SolidFire monitoring is covered in the awesome-solidfire repository
+- Hardware monitoring for H-Series Compute Nodes is available through IPMI, SNMP (h/w MIB files) and regular Windows features
+  - The HCICollector repo (v0.7+) has sample configuration files and screenshots for IPMI-based monitoring
+  - SNMP monitoring can be easily set up the same way (collectd) and sent to Graphite

 ## Frequently Asked Questions